MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 ## Update the App Service app settings for service principal

-To use the service principal to authorize access to Key vault [in source code](https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app/blob/main/config/keyvault.js#L10), the App Service environment needs to those specifically-named settings for the DefaultAzureCredential.
+To use the service principal to authorize access from the hosting platform to Key vault [in source code](https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app/blob/main/config/keyvault.js#L10), the App Service environment needs to those specifically-named settings for the DefaultAzureCredential.

 1. Use the following Azure CLI command to add the **AZURE_TENANT_ID** app setting.
 The value is in the `.env` file.